Is this $150-a-month holistic primary care service the future of medicine?

 “Everyone is busy,” says Berzin of Parsley’s 100% open notes policy.
 “You shouldn’t beg us to fax you something.
 All your data should be online so that you can view it 24/7 and download it yourself.
 We believe you own your data.”

-Parsley also built data tracking into its system to assess and compare outcomes–a method rarely found in general primary care.
-It also built the Parsley Symptom Index, used to give clients a clinical health score.
+Additionally, Parsley built data tracking into its system to assess and compare outcomes–a method rarely found in general primary care.
 Before each visit, patients fill out a survey that helps the medical team monitor progress and outcomes.
 Over the course of a year, Parsley’s digital system then adds thousands of data points to a patient’s charts, which enable them to change course should a method or treatment show little improvement.

 Parsley envisions itself as a direct-to-consumer company focused on patient experience.
 Since the startup is not beholden to an insurance company, it can avoid the less convenient markers of traditional medicine.
 For example, most healthcare providers wouldn’t consider “Uber for blood” because their billing system is based upon getting people physically through the door.